August 10

 McVeigh and Nichols Indicted: Oklahoma City Bombers Face Justice

-A federal grand jury indicted Timothy McVeigh and Terry Nichols for the Oklahoma City bombing that killed 168 people, including 19 children in the building's daycare center.
-Co-conspirator Michael Fortier pleaded guilty and agreed to testify, helping prosecutors build the case against the deadliest act of domestic terrorism in American history.
+A federal grand jury indicted Timothy McVeigh and Terry Nichols for the Oklahoma City bombing that killed 168 people, including 19 children in the Murrah Federal Building's daycare center.
+Co-conspirator Michael Fortier pleaded guilty under a plea bargain and agreed to testify against both men.
+McVeigh was convicted and executed in 2001; Nichols received life without parole.
+The bombing remains the deadliest act of domestic terrorism in American history and triggered a fundamental rethinking of federal building security.

 Sultan Hassanal Bolkiah officially proclaimed his eldest son, Al-Muhtadee Billah, as the Crown Prince of Brunei durin…